alivemachine/companion-storybox/storybox/README.md

 ### Features:

-- allows to create plotting and graphics.
+- allows to create 3D plotting and graphics
 - can be deployed at scale on AWS.
 - fast and easy computation.
+- central place for services and custom research and development
 - algorithm current developed with open-ai's GPT-3 but can be expanded with other machine learning type behaviors and other.

 ### Main Functions: